holycann/itsrama-portfolio-backend/README.md

 Cultour is a robust backend-powered application designed to revolutionize cultural exploration through sophisticated server-side technologies.
 Originally conceptualized during Garuda Hack 6.0, the project has evolved into a comprehensive platform focusing on delivering rich, intelligent cultural experiences through powerful backend services.

-Built with a scalable and performant architecture, Cultour leverages advanced backend technologies to bridge cultural heritage, intelligent data processing, and technological innovation.

 ---

 ## 🚀 Key Backend Features